ouyangatang/capital-community/README.md

 For now, you can view the site (in progress) at https://ouyangatang.github.io/capital-community.

-Once it's done, it will be on the domain (capitalcommunity.us)
+Once it's done, it will be on the domain (capitalcommunity.us) and replace the current site.